 Following a bequest to the Society, PSGB instituted the Napier Memorial Medal in 1991, in memory of its founding President, Professor John Napier.
 The medal is offered every two years to a new primatologist to provide encouragement through the public recognition of their work.

-The next Napier Medal will be awarded at the Winter Meeting 2022.
+The next Napier Medal will be awarded in 2024.
 To be eligible for consideration candidates must be a British subject or a foreign national who has completed a PhD at a UK institution of higher education and have

-The next deadline for nominations is 31st March 2022.
+The next round of nominations will begin in 2024.
 Candidates should normally be nominated by their PhD supervisor (whether they a member or not) but alternatively the nomination can come from any member of the Society.
 Nominations should be sent to the convenor of the Research Subcommittee, Dr Zanna Clay ([email protected]) and should comprise:

 * the candidate's CV (including a full list of publications)

 * a PDF of the approved doctoral thesis